-A native of northern Virginia, Kathleen Moran was introduced to a wide variety of art at an early age via her family's many visits to the easily accessible galleries and museums in Washington DC.
-Some of her favorites then, remain among her favorites today.
-And, while nature's constant yet continually changing beauty are her primary inspiration (particularly skies and water), visiting any museum or gallery still generates a strong desire to head immediately to her studio and paint.
+A native of northern Virginia, Kathleen Moran was introduced to a wide variety of art at an early age through her family's many visits to the easily accessible galleries and museums in Washington DC.
+While nature's constant yet continually changing beauty are her primary inspiration (particularly skies and water), visiting any museum or gallery still generates a strong desire to head immediately to her studio and paint.